Statutory working hours

 Most CAOs specify a 40-hour maximum working week.
 Exceptions are possible, for example seasonal work, peak times, or in the event of unforeseen circumstances such as a serious accident on the shop floor.
 In such cases, your employees can work more hours per day temporarily.
 Exceptions are possible if permitted in your CAO or if industry-level agreements are in place on these issues.

 To whom does it apply?

 The Working Hours Act applies to all your employees, including temporary agency staff, ‘payrollers’, secondees and trainees.
 You can only deviate from the Working Hours Act if an employee is earning more than 3 times the minimum wage per year.
 The Act does not apply to self-employed professionals, except where the safety of third parties is an issue, such as for self-employed drivers in road transport.

 What about commuting time?

 Time spent commuting between home and work does not constitute working time.
 Travel between work sites and for work purposes does count as working time.
 A few exceptions also apply regarding commuting between home and work.
 For example, if you instruct an employee to pick up or drop off colleagues at home in a company vehicle, these trips do count as travel for work purposes as far as that employee is concerned.
 For the colleagues, the trips still count as a commute.

 Your employees are entitled to breaks.
-The Act specifies how much break time they are allowed for a given number of hours worked.
+The Act specifies as follows:

 Overtime hours count towards the statutory maximum hours your employee can work for you, which is 12 hours per day or 60 hours per week.
 The Act does not state how much extra pay your employee must receive for overtime.
 You can make your own arrangements for this in your terms of employment, or there might be overtime provisions in your CAO.